sporto/progressive-js-example/readme.md

 This minimal app demostrate rendering React components on the server and the front end

+This demo uses:

+- React
+- React Router
+- Node
+- Webpack
+- Superagent for AJAX

 ## TODO

-- Send a form via AJAX + no AJAX when JS is not available
+- Render different routes on the server ✔
-- Pass parameters to the backend in the query string
+- Pass parameters to the backend in the query string ✔
-- Get information from an API in the front end and backend
+- Pre fetch information on the server (Not much luck with this yet as components render sync)
+- Demostrate a form with AJAX and without

 ## Setup dev: